 Tuesday, April 7, 2009

-Making these buns for Easter morning breakfast has been a tradition in our home since ours boys were small.
+Making these buns for RESURRECTION morning breakfast has been a tradition in our home since ours boys were small.

-It's a great way to teach the Easter story to children!
+It's a great way to teach the Resurrection story to children!

 Each child takes a Grand (or other large ) canned biscuit.